 - Shares and other financial investments

-- Superannuation balance (If member of couple has reached age pension age)
+- Superannuation balance (If a member of couple has reached age pension age)

 - Pension account balance